c2d7fa/jonasforth/README.md

 # Building and running

-Assemble and run the executable:

-    $ make main
-    $ ./main

-The `example.f` file contains an example that you can run with:

-    $ cat sys.f example.f | ./main

-## Running with UEFI

-We are currently in the process of implementing support for running without Linux, by instead relying on UEFI.
-Eventually, this will be the only supported method of running the interpreter, but currently the UEFI-related code is isolated in the `uefi/` directory and does not yet contain an implementation of the main program.

-You should have the following dependencies installed (assuming Arch Linux):
+You can run JONASFORTH inside QEMU or on real hardware.
+If you want to run inside QEMU, you should have the following dependencies installed (assuming Arch Linux):

     $ pacman -S qemu ovmf

-To run a UEFI shell inside qemu, cd to `uefi/` and run:
+Then, to run a UEFI shell inside QEMU, run:

-    $ make run
+    $ make qemu

+JONASFORTH will be available as `main` on `FS0:`.
+Thus, to run it, you can run the following command inside the UEFI shell:

+    Shell> fs0:main
+    Ready.
+    S" Hello, World!"
+TELL
+    Hello World!

+(Try typing in the code in `example.f` for something a little more interesting.)

-### Running on real hardware
+## Running on real hardware

 * [ ] This is not supported yet